mnfalcon/TaskTracker/README.md

 - mvn clean install
 - cd target
-- Run the api with java -jar ./user-0.0.1-SNAPSHOT.jar and then start the react app
+- Run the api with java -jar ./user-0.0.1-SNAPSHOT.jar and then start the react app on a new terminal
 - npm install
 go back two folders (cd - x2)
 - cd app